 Pilbara: Monitoring and assessment of the Pilbara trawl, trap and line fisheries includes the collection of spatial data on effort and catch of 10 major target species from logbooks, VMS data, and weighed catches from unload data.
 Assessment of the status of the suite of retained demersal scalefish is based on the performance of indicator species using various assessment methods.
 These methods include trend analysis of catch rates using two measures of effort for five indicator species and the total catch in each of the trawl managed areas.
-In addition, otoliths are collected and ages determined for the indicator species, red emperor, rankin cod, bluespotted emperor, and goldband snapper in each of the trawl-managed areas and the trap fishery.
+In addition, otoliths are collected and ages determined for the indicator species, red emperor, rankin cod, bluespotted emperor, brownstripe snapper and goldband snapper in each of the trawl-managed areas and the trap fishery.
 Estimates of fishing mortality are derived from each of these age structures and compared to internationally recognised Exploitation Reference Points (ERPs).
-Every three to four years the spawning biomass of two indicator species, red emperor and rankin cod, is assessed using the age-composition and catch rate data in an age-structured model.
+Every four to five years the spawning biomass of two indicator species, red emperor and rankin cod, is assessed using the age-composition and catch rate data in an age-structured model.

 Discussions are in progress on developing a collaborative project with CSIRO to update the work conducted by CSIRO in the 1980's on the North West Shelf benthos abundance and scalefish species composition.
 The monitoring of two shorter lived indicator species, bluespotted emperor and brownstripe snapper, have been increased from a Tier 2 (catch rate) to a Tier 3 (fishing mortality based) assessment.
-Collection of age structure data from different sources (fishery independent and markets) is scheduled for the next 12 months.
+Collection of age structure data from different sources (fishery independent and markets) is currently in progress.
+A Tier 3 (fishing mortality based) assessment of the offshore demersal indicator species ruby snapper (Etelis carbunculus) is also in progress for the line sector in the Pilbara as a result of increased catches in recent years.

-Kimberley: The status of the demersal fish stocks in the NDSF is determined annually using catch and catch rates of the major species or species groups, and every three to four years using an age-based stock assessment model to assess the status of the two indicator species, red emperor and goldband snapper based on age-composition data collected in the previous years.
+Kimberley: The status of the demersal fish stocks in the NDSF is determined annually using catch and catch rates of the major species or species groups, and every four to five years using an age-based stock assessment model to assess the status of the two indicator species, red emperor and goldband snapper based on age-composition data collected in previous years.
 Ongoing monitoring of this fishery is being undertaken using both CAES and VMS data.

-An FRDC-funded research project commenced in late 2006.
-This project aims to examine the relative catching efficiency of traps in the NDSF and to investigate resource availability and contribute to the stock assessment process in the NDSF.
+An FRDC-funded research project examining the relative catching efficiency of traps in the NDSF and to investigate resource availability and contribute to the stock assessment process in the NDSF is to be completed in 2011.